Punktum-dk/epp-service-specification/README.md

 - `clientUpdateProhibited`
 - `clientTransferProhibited`

-The administrative model does not support user enforced restraints.
+Since the administrative model does not support user enforced restraints.

 - `pendingCreate`
 - `pendingDelete`
 - `pendingTransfer`

+The operation to create a contact is instantaneous.

+The listed pending-states for [delete contact](#unimplemented-command-delete-contact) and [transfer contact](#unimplemented-command-transfer-contact) are not supported in the DK Hostmaster registry system.

+<a id="unsupported-domain-status-codes"></a>

+### Unsupported Domain Status Codes

+Several of the domain status codes described in [RFC:5731] and the [ICANN status code description][ICANN] are not supported.

+All of the `client*` status codes are not supported:

+- `clientDeleteProhibited`
+- `clientHold`
+- `clientRenewProhibited`
+- `clientTransferProhibited`
+- `clientUpdateProhibited`

+Since the administrative model does not support user enforced restraints.

+- `addPeriod`
+- `autoRenewPeriod`
+- `renewPeriod`
+- `transferPeriod`

+Are all ICANN statuses and are not regarded as standard and they do not map to business rules used in the DK Hostmaster registry system, based on the descriptions in the [ICANN status code description][ICANN].

+- `pendingRenew`
+- `pendingRestore`
+- `pendingTransfer`

-The operations for renew, restore and transfer are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.
+The operations for [renew domain](#renew-domain), [restore domain](#restore-domain) and [transfer domain](#transfer-domain) are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.

+- `inactive`

+This state is unsupported, since domain names in the DK Hostmaster registry **must** have associated name servers, please see the [Name Service Specification][DKHMDNSSPEC].

+The [domain status codes listing](#domain-status-codes) holds a complete listing of all the status codes.

 <a id="unsupported-host-status-codes"></a>